-- It is not caring to listen to a negative diatribe about what’s wrong with everyone else.
-To the contrary: when you listen to that kind of conversation, you are participating in it and perpetuating it.
+- It’s not caring to listen to a negative diatribe about what’s wrong with everyone and their brother.
+To the contrary: when you listen to that kind of conversation, you’re participating in it and perpetuating it.
 Worse yet, you are condoning it.
 That’s not good for you, and certainly not good for the other person.

 - It is “being good” to take care of yourself as well as others.
 Your relaxation is a necessary part of your day and should be guarded.
 It is part of taking care of you.

 - Setting necessary limits is being “good.”
-It is responsible, caring, and healthy.
+It’s responsible, caring, and healthy.

 Being a caretaker usually has roots in your personal history.

-Caretakers often are big hearted people who like to please, and who take pleasure from doing things for other people.
-There is nothing wrong with that, and if that fits you, feel good about it.
+Caretakers often are big-hearted people who like to please, and who take pleasure from doing things for other people.
+There’s nothing wrong with that, and if that fits you, feel good about it.

 More often, caretakers have a combination of those characteristics I just mentioned which we’ll call a natural temperament, but also historical issues that have greatly effected the way they see themselves.

 Caretakers usually play that role in their families growing up.
 They: